-BiP Future Growth Profile - network it solutions
+BiP Future Growth Profile - it services outsourcing

 The business environment currently facing BiP Solutions is one of opportunity, as market forces and trends in public sector procurement remain positive despite the economic downturn.

-The EU Consolidated Public Procurement Directive, which came into law on 31 January 2006, aimed to stimulate competition and the use of electronic tendering, for which the company is well positioned with a comprehensive range of eSourcing solutions. network it solutions
+The EU Consolidated Public Procurement Directive, which came into law on 31 January 2006, aimed to stimulate competition and the use of electronic tendering, for which the company is well positioned with a comprehensive range of eSourcing solutions. it services outsourcing

 In the UK, the Government is supporting the Directive's objectives with new regulations and with its Efficiency Review.
 The Government’s investigation into options for radically reforming the approach to public sector procurement is also a positive market force for the company.
 The options being considered – such as electronic purchasing, shared purchasing strategies and improved supplier management – are all options for which BiP has a service available in the market.
 The Government’s drive for transparency within public contracts and in public spending in general also provide opportunities for BiP to deliver valuable services.
 In short, legislation from the EU and UK is moving to favour BiP products and services.

 In addition, the Government has stated that it wishes to see greater involvement from small and medium-sized enterprises (SMEs) in delivering the public sector’s requirements.
 BiP’s expertise and track record in providing business intelligence to companies of all sizes means it is able to assist with delivering this objective by increasing the transparency of opportunities and providing tendering advice and support.
 BiP’s in-house business intelligence research team ensures that our customers benefit from the most comprehensive service of its type available in the UK.

 The growth in BiP's business will depend on the company's ability to meet the challenges and opportunities presented by the changing business environment and on the company positioning itself to maintain and further enhance its market leadership.